The MLB playoffs are back on October 3rd.

 - Apple TV+ ($4.99/mo): Exclusively streaming two MLB games every Friday, and those will periodically feature the Padres.
 The club’s first appearance on Apple TV+ was set for May 13, 2022, an away game versus the Atlanta Braves.

-- Peacock Premium ($4.99/mo): Also exclusively streaming baseball games with its expected to be on Sundays.
+- Peacock Premium ($4.99/mo): Also, exclusively streaming baseball games with it is expected to be on Sundays.
 The Padres should be a part of those streams as well.
 (Peacock review)

 MLB.TV